Brick kilns: A hidden industry

 It really struck home what a tough environment it is here in the brick kilns for the animals and their owners, a stark contrast to the lives horses in the UK enjoy.

-In Pakistan, India, Nepal, Afghanistan and Egypt, Brooke teams offer emergency treatment and vaccinations, as well as advice on disease prevention.
-To bring about lasting change, we work closely with local service providers such as farriers, saddlers and cart makers which are often difficult for poor communities to access.
+In Pakistan, India, Nepal and Afghanistan Brooke teams offer advice on disease prevention and animal welfare.
+To bring about lasting change, we work closely with local service providers such as farriers, saddlers and cart makers which are often difficult for communities to access.

 At a glance